What to Do if you have a Cold or Flu?

 - Guaiphenesin is a Cough Expectorant – How weird you have a cough suppressant, then to add insult to injury a cough expectorant.
 Doesn’t make sense, do you think your poor body may also be confused.
 Side effects of Guaiphenesin: skin rashes, vomiting, diarrhoea or constipation take your pick, stomach pain and just to top it off you will probably get hives.

-- Chlorpheniramine Maleate is an Anti Histamine – side effects of Chlorpheniramine Maleate: difficulty breathing as it affects the mucous within the lungs, once again the stomach cramps, diarrhoea or constipation, skin rashes, headaches and dry mouth.
+- Chlorpheniramine Maleate is an Anti-Histamine – side effects of Chlorpheniramine Maleate: difficulty breathing as it affects the mucous within the lungs, once again the stomach cramps, diarrhoea or constipation, skin rashes, headaches and dry mouth.

 I will now go on to explain what a cold or flu is and much more effective and supportive treatments that you can implement to not only recover from your cold and flu, but to become well without any further health problems occurring.

-What is a Cold/Flu?
+What is a Cold or the Flu?

 Colds and flu are distinct and separate upper respiratory infections, triggered by different viruses.
 (Outdoor environment – drafts, wetness, temperature changes, etc. do not cause either of these illnesses.)
 The flu is more serious, because it can spread to the lungs, and cause severe bronchitis or pneumonia.